-As always, your efforts to help the University maintain a culture of compliance are greatly appreciated.
-For more compliance information, follow the UM Athletics Department on Twitter (@UCompliance), like them on Facebook (www.facebook.com/UCompliance), or contact them via email at firstname.lastname@example.org.
+For more compliance information, follow the UM Athletics Department on Twitter (@UCompliance), like them on Facebook (facebook.com/UCompliance), or contact them via email, email@example.com.